 • Increased skills in modelling, texturing and rigging gained by creating 3D props and animated characters for Unreal Engine 4 projects.
 These projects included a group project, in which my group created a sci-fi first-person shooter game, and an individual project where I created a port town environment and an animated cyborg pirate captain character that utilised motion capture data in its animation.

 • Increased skills in digital sculpting gained from several units.
-In the second year, I modelled a Madagascar day gecko in 3DSMax and gave it a detailed, scaly texture using Mudbox and Photoshop.
-In the third year, I provided concept art and detailed 3D models of sci-fi chairs to a senior lecturer’s specifications for the University of Portsmouth’s ‘triple A game project’.
+In the second year, I modelled a Madagascar day gecko in 3dsMax and gave it a detailed, scaly texture using Mudbox and Photoshop.
+For my final year project, I created concept art and detailed 3D models of 1970s sci-fi inspired chairs.
+This art was created to a senior lecturer’s specifications for the University of Portsmouth’s ‘triple A game project’.

 • BTEC Level 3 in Creative Media Production – 2013 with Triple Distinction